-Last year, we commissioned a review of serious and organised crime in the waste sector.
-Recommendations from the review have informed our strategic approach to tackling waste crime.
-We have plans to prevent, detect and deter all forms of waste crime, including the creation of a joint unit for waste crime and a dedicated disruption team to deal with the threat of serious and organised criminal gangs.
+Last year, the Department commissioned a review of serious and organised crime in the waste sector.
+Recommendations from that review informed our strategic approach, which we set out in the resources and waste strategy.
+That includes plans to prevent, detect and deter all forms of waste crime, including with the creation of a joint unit for tackling waste crime and a dedicated disruption team.